esin87/ga-project-1/README.md

 I created a [Trello Board](https://trello.com/b/zqiH9Ljg/ga-project-1-trivia-game) to keep my planning organized with the project tasks, reference links, and due dates.
 Thanks to my Instructor Assistant for the suggestion, Esin Saribudak :purple_heart:

-I started off my MVP version of the game by creating logic individually (each question modal).
-That way I can QA and ensure it works before refactoring the code using event propagation.

 **Bronze version**
 - [x] 3 categories
 - [x] 4 answers each category